+ REMEMBRANCE +

 Thorning, Rev. F. Joseph, ex-SJ - Raconteur and host at the Washington Club

-Roy Towns, SMC founding member Baltimorean - lit a cig in hospital w oxygen
+Roy Townes, SMC founding member Baltimorean - lit cigarette in hospital with oxygen RIP

 Jim Ueberhorst, imaginative, extravagant ALOC producer who hired me